YOSSO

 The seminar aims at imparting knowledge and overview of the youth tournament which has been staged for over five years now.

-of the players to avoid cheating.
-Age cheating has been a huge problem
+Major highlight of the seminar is expected to be adherence to age of the players to avoid cheating.
+Age cheating has been a huge problem recurring in the tournament in most of the editions.

 The Copa Coca-Cola tourney has been a perfect stage for football coaches and trainers to scout talents.